Standing Rock Water Protectors: Climate Justice Showdown Still Hanging Fire

 water protectors of Standing Rock, prosecutors have dropped all serious

-charges against former North Dakota congressional candidate Chase Iron Eyes
+charges against former North Dakota congressional candidate Chase Iron Eyes in his case

 resulting from protests of the Dakota Access pipeline.
 Chief Iron Eyes, an attorney who works